WUSTL-ORL/NeuroDOT_py/README.md

 	3. Download the Jupyter notebook extension for VSCode: launch your VS Code and type “jupyter notebook” in the extension search box.
 Select the first result (Jupyter) and click 'Install'.

-	4. Install NeuroDOT_py using Pip: pip install neuro_dot
+	4. Install NeuroDOT_py using Pip: pip install neurodot-py

 2. Geting Started